spencercarnage/personal/src/content/blog/tailwind-codemod.md

 [jscodeshift](https://github.com/facebook/jscodeshift) is a library designed for writing "codemods".
 A codemod is an automated script used to refactor or modify code at scale, often across large code bases.
 It is commonly employed to update syntax, migrate libraries, or implement consistent coding standards efficiently.
-In this initial step, I will use jscodeshift to parse the two config files and create the JSON file needed for the codemod that will update the React components.
+In addition to transforming the React components, I also used jscodeshift to help with mapping the values from the two config files, and analyzing the React components before writing the codemod itself.

+The two configs had the same values but used different names.
+I needed a JSON file that mapped the values from both configs into an object that I could use with the codemod.

 ```json
 {